 How much yoga had we done before?

-We also did a few Hatha classes on Varkala Beach when we arrived in India a few weeks before the course started which we absolutely loved and decided Hatha seemed to be more appropriate for us with slower moves and what seemed to be more meditation involved.
+We also did a few Hatha classes on Varkala Beach in Kerala when we arrived in India a few weeks before the course started which we absolutely loved.
+We decided Hatha seemed to be more appropriate for us with slower moves and what seemed to be more meditation involved.

 From my lack of yoga knowledge, I’ll be using very basic terminology as you can already see in this post to describe what the course was actually like.